 Normally, driving down the beach the bouncing of the vehicle splashes the water around in the bait container to adequately aerate the water.
 However, once you stop and fish, that process will stop as well.
 Of course, you can alleviate this problem by simply changing out the water in your bait container periodically.
 For more information on surf fishing with live bait, read my recent article here.

 KeepAlive® Pure Oxygen Infusion Systems

-KeepAlive® IS NO NO LONGER PRODUCING OR HONORING ITS WARRANTY.
+KeepAlive® IS NO LONGER PRODUCING PRODUCTS OR HONORING ITS WARRANTY.
 THEY ARE NOT RETURNING CUSTOMERS CALLS AND ALL MAJOR RETAILERS ARE OUT OF STOCK ON THEIR SYSTEMS.